Irazú Volcano: Activity

 Irazú has erupted frequently in historical times — at least 23 times since its first historically recorded eruption in 1723.
 Its most famous eruption began in mid-March 1963, a few days before US President John F. Kennedy started a state visit to Costa Rica.
-It showered the capital San José and much of the central highlands of Costa Rica with ash.
+It showered the capital San José and much of the central highlands of Costa Rica with volcanic ash.
 Eruptions continued for two years.

 Its historical eruptions generally have VEIs of 1 to 3.
 All historical eruptions have been explosive, and there have been many phreatic eruptions, and some have produced pyroclastic flows.
 The latest eruption lasted only 1 day, and occurred on December 8, 1994.
 It occurred at a flank vent and was a phreatic eruption, which produced lahars.